This has now been re-edited and I am considering it to be complete.

 A few of the smaller boys fled, but Micky and Tommy didn’t move.

 “I said NOTHING FOR YOU!”
-Irina kicked Micky hard in both shins and when he felt, she kicked his chin.
+Irina kicked Micky hard in both shins and when he fell, she kicked his chin.
 A loose bottom tooth went flying.
 Tommy, stunned by her ferocity, was frozen until she grabbed his hair and yanked, ripping out a handful.
 She threw it in his face and launched at him with her full body weight.
 He went down, grabbing the new bald patch on the side of his head.

 As little Irina stood up and brushed herself off, Gavriel noticed that Tommy had wet himself.
 He smiled.
 Then he smiled at this little girl who was part lion, part hurricane.
 She looked at him, appraising every aspect of this boy.
 His dark curly hair, olive skin, cleft chin, hands too big for the rest of him, and eyes that were staring back at her with wonder.